KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

 test, SRT, could statistically detect such things).

-Depending on if you are running the SRT on MICE simulations or KiDS data, different information needs to be specified. e.g., for MICE simulations, and example parameter file might look like this:
+Depending on if you are running the SRT on MICE simulations or KiDS data, different information needs to be specified. e.g., for MICE simulations, an example parameter file might look like this:
 - Source_Type = MICE2_KV450       # specify KV450-like MICE-simulated sources
 - Lens_Type = MICE2_BOSS          # specify BOSS-like MICE-sim lenses
 - Random_Type = MICE2_BOSS_random # BOSS-like MICE-sim randoms